wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

 Kubernetes is called "container orchestration" software because it automates the deployment, scaling and management of containerized applications<a target="_blank" href="https://en.wikipedia.org/wiki/Kubernetes">[Wikipedia]</a>.

+That enables the smashing of traditional barriers between dev and Ops teams who had complete charge of production operations.
+With Kubernetes, once Ops setup a cluster, the dev teams can deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.

+## How?
+A summary

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.
 Kubernetes also works with <strong>rkt</strong> (pronounced "rocket") containers.
 IBM Red Hat has their "containerd" technology.
 But this tutorial focuses on <strong>Docker</strong> containers.